ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 `( 1 - 2 ) - 3 === -4 !== 0 === 1 - ( 2 - 3 )`

+__Container__ an object that you can place a value in with a function that takes a function as an argument that will allow use to perform transformations using that value as input and returning a new container with the result as output.

 ### Part One Homework ###

 The patterns we will cover in Part Two are built on some simple and familiar building blocks.
 Probably the most common pattern in computing is the concept of and _Item_ and a _Collection_.
 When you write a function that will transform some input to some output it should be operating on an _Item_ not a _Collection_ because we have a way of mapping over a _Collection_ and applying that function to each _Item_.

-[This is an excellent tutorial](http://reactivex.io/learnrx/) written by Jafar Husian, tech lead at Netflix.
+[This is an excellent tutorial](http://reactivex.io/learnrx/) written by Jafar Husain, tech lead at Netflix.
 It should take you a few hours and will give you skills you can apply immediately.

 Explore some of the FP utility libraries out there: